Skip to content

 The Case Study: How This Actually Works

-Within 18 months she’d accumulated £35,000 in assets, cut her hours from 50 to 30 a week (same income, better client selection), and invested in a high-value skill (video production).
-She wasn’t surviving anymore — she was compounding.
-This isn’t exceptional.
+Compounded over 18 months, that delta is the difference between accumulating tens of thousands in assets and accumulating nothing — and it buys the option to cut hours from 50 to 30 at the same income, or to fund a high-value skill.
+That’s not surviving.
+That’s compounding.
+The arithmetic isn’t exceptional.
 It’s simply what happens when you separate the location of your earning from the location of your spending.

 The Non-Obvious Risks (And How to Mitigate Them)